Berne, Indiana: History

-A steady stream of Swiss and German people came into the area from that train, as did English-speaking migrants, some of whom became successful businessmen in the new community.
-They contributed immensely in the growth of Berne.
+Berne initially formed around a rail depot placed on the Grand Rapids and Indiana Railroad lines.
+On Christmas Day 1871, the first train arrived at the local depot.
+A post office was established in Berne in 1872.
 After the population of the town exceeded 2,500, on a petition of two-thirds of the residents, the town decided to become a city in 1887.
-By 1895 the community was the second largest city in the county with an entrepreneurial business spirit and community activities revolving around many different church and social groups.
+By 1895 the community was the second largest city in the county.

-The General Conference of the Mennonite Church has been held in Berne four times - the first in 1884, the last in 1947.
+The General Conference of the Mennonite Church has been held in Berne four times - in 1884, 1902, 1926 and 1947.
 The First Mennonite Church in Berne is the largest of its kind in North America, and previously had the largest congregation.
 It is affiliated with the Lancaster Mennonite Conference.
+The official publishing company of the General Conference Mennonite Church, the "Mennonite Book Concern," was located in Berne from 1884 until 1939, when it moved to North Newton, Kansas, which was the de facto seat of the Mennonite Church at the time.